 Lunch With a Leader

 AUSSHP proudly hosts its Lunch with a Leader series each spring.
 Starting in 2011, our Society has provided a forum to give students the opportunity to hear firsthand the journey leaders in our profession have taken.
-This event is open to the entire pharmacy school, and lunch is provided.
+This event is open to the entire college of pharmacy, and lunch is provided.
 Each meeting focuses on our underlying topic of interest-leadership.
 Speakers often reveal their successes, triumphs, hardships, and challenges as leaders within our profession.
 They focus on the essence of maturing into a leader in pharmacy by recounting their own experience.
 Past topics include: Getting Involved in Pharmacy Organizations, A Focus on the Pharmacy Practice Model Initiative (PPMI) Leadership in Health-System Pharmacy, and A Focus on Board Certification.
 The series has been very successful in broadening the understanding of a pharmacistÕs leadership role.

 Our state society, AlSHP, works very closely with AUSSHP throughout the year to foster opportunities for our students to learn about different residency options.
 Each fall, AlSHP hosts the Residency Showcase in Birmingham and Auburn.
 AlSHP invites an extensive array of residency directors and current residents from over 30 programs.
 Current residents are invited to sit in on a panel open to the student body to answer questions.
 After the panel presentation, there is the heavily trafficked residency showcase.
 Programs from Alabama, Florida, Georgia, Mississippi and Tennessee are highlighted in the showcase.
 This session offers a more intimate conversation to occur where students can focus on certain programs and ask relevant questions to programs of interest.
 It's an invaluable opportunity for students to learn what residency programs entail and how they can better prepare themselves for the application process.